cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --run-steps {1..1000000000}
                          the maximum number of instruction executions  to  emulate,  the execution stops when this limit is reached.
+  --output-profiling     output the profiling data into the log file.
   --trace-execution {true,false}
                          output instruction and variable states at each execution step --dump-variables-on-stop {true,false}